asaini987/chat-app/README.md

 # Multi-threaded Chat Server and Client

-This project is a multi-threaded chat server and client application implemented in C. The server uses `kqueue` for efficient event notification and `pthreads` for creating a thread pool to handle multiple client connections concurrently.
+This project is a multi-threaded, scalable chat server and client application implemented in C. The server uses `kqueue` for efficient event notification and `pthreads` for creating a thread pool to handle multiple client connections concurrently.
 The client connects to the server to send and receive messages.

 ## Features